spree/spree/guides/content/integration/message_basics.md

 ```

 ***
-Use a Notification Error when the problem is a "validation" type issue or some other problem with a third party API where it does not make sense to reattempt the Service Request.
+Use a notification error when the problem is a "validation" type issue or some other problem with a third party API where it does not make sense to reattempt the service request.
 ***

 !!!
 Error conditions should always be returned with status code `200 OK` even though there was technically a problem.
-They are distinct from [Failures](terminology#failures) which are returned with `HTTP 5XX` error codes.
+They are distinct from [failures](terminology#failures) which are returned with `HTTP 5XX` error codes.
 !!!

 ### Failed Delivery